NethercraftMC5608/NetherWorkshopDownloader/README.md

 **PLEASE UPLOAD BUGS OR PROBLEMS IN THE ISSUES TAB, NOT ANYWHERE ELSE.
 I'LL GET BACK TO YOU, THANKS!**

-writing is alittle scuffed, as this program was only for personal use.
-But it works!
 _windows only_

 **Please report any legal deliberations or feedback to this email: NetherServerHosting@protonmail.com**